 Mussel Beach starts

-To access the guide, bring your own phone and headset.
+and is accessible 24/7 with your own phone and headset.

 Mussel Beach navigates the past, present, and future of Muscle Beach by looking at mussels.
 Conceived by Cooking Sections for Current:LA Food 2019 as a series of site-specific interventions, performances and a guided audio walk, Mussel Beach delves into a holistic health model for the human body, the body of mussels, and the body of the city of Los Angeles.